4-Week TEFL Course in Manuel Antonio, Costa Rica

 At immigration, you should state “tourism” as the purpose of your trip.
 If you state “study”, you may have to pay for a special visa, which is not necessary, as our TEFL course falls under the category of Educational Tourism.

-You can extend your stay beyond 90 days by making a short trip to Nicaragua or Panama, which are easily accessible, and then returning to Costa Rica.
+Some teachers choose to extend their stay beyond 90 days by making a short trip to Nicaragua or Panama, which are easily accessible, and then returning to Costa Rica.
+(Please note that visa policies can change, so it’s important to check the latest rules.)

 You’ll need: